francescomontagna/academic-website/content/authors/admin/_index.md

 ---

 I am Francesco Montagna, PhD student at [MaLGa](https://ml.unige.it/) supervised by [Lorenzo Rosasco](http://web.mit.edu/lrosasco/www/), [Nicoletta Noceti](https://rubrica.unige.it/personale/UkNGWV9h) and [Francesco Locatello](https://www.francescolocatello.com/).
 Previously, I was an intern at Amazon AWS in Tubingen, Germany.
-I focus my work on Causal Representation Learning and Causal Discovery.
+My research is focused on causal discovery and causal representation learning.
 During my B.Sc.
 I graduated in Physics Engineering at Politecnico di Torino, where I also obtained my M.Sc. degree in Data Science and Engineering.